andrewgioia/blog/content/posts/20-08-11-mozilla.md

 **When talking about the "new mindset,"** she starts by describing everything great about the Internet ("the decentralization, ... open source underpinnings, and the standards") and then immediately goes into a "but."
 Why must Mozilla shift anything to enable these?
 Why is she saying Mozilla won't be "trying to keep a piece of what we love" anymore, is it no longer defending decentralization?
 Why is she again talking about "advocacy"?

 **When talking about community** and their volunteer developers, why does Baker link to a video on "transforming prison communities" as an example of what they need to be doing?
+This is great but how about their _developer community_ first?

 The **focus on economics** is about the only thing I agree with in this manifesto.
 "Recognizing that the old model where everything was free has consequences, means we must explore a range of different business opportunities and alternate value exchanges."
 This is correct and they do need to experiment with their business model.
+I'm very curious to see how they begin to put this into practice.

-**Mozilla needs a visionary leader with a strong technical background and Baker isn't it.** Her blog post, the layoffs, and the internal memo did more to worry me about Mozilla's future than any other decision or event in Mozilla's long history.
-Mozilla still does have our trust now, but it's on a path to losing it and its current CEO will almost assuredly take it there if left unchecked.
+#### Mozilla needs a visionary leader with a strong technical background and Baker isn't it.

+Her blog post, the layoffs, and the internal memo did more to worry me about Mozilla's future than any other decision or event in Mozilla's long history.
+Mozilla still does have our trust now, but it's on a path to losing it and its current CEO will almost assuredly take it there if left unchecked and without better technical and business leadership.

 [^1]: This is tough to estimate and [official numbers stop at 2011](https://en.wikipedia.org/wiki/Mozilla_Corporation#Google) where it was 85% of all revenue.
 We do know that Yahoo paid Mozilla $375MM annually from 2015 to 2017 to become the default search engine in Firefox, and that Mozilla exercised its right to terminate that contract when Oath bought Yahoo, at which point Google became the default again.
 Presumably the new Google deal was around this amount, though it's arguable either way given Firefox's declining userbase on one hand, and on the other that it was so eager to nuke the Yahoo deal and that Yahoo fought back.